We chase deadlines, tackle assignments and sprint through the day with coffee in one hand and our phone in the other. Sure, we’ve got great mobility!

 Embrace the peaks and valleys.
 While we pride ourselves on working hard and putting forth maximum effort, going all out seven days a week is an invitation for injury.
 Love running?
 Love lifting weights?
 Do it!
 But mix up your routine so a running workout may consist of sprints twice a week and endurance runs two other days a week.
 A strength routine may include heavy weights and low reps one day, and low weight and high reps on another.
 As with life, there are ups and downs, ebbs and flows.
 Your body will be more stimulated by the variety and you’re less likely to burnout and experience boredom.

 Improve your mobility.
 Think that occasional stretch you do post workout is enough to prevent muscle soreness and injury?
 Is yoga on your never-ending to do list?
 While there are benefits to being flexible, it’s also important to consider being mobile.
 Even if you’re extremely flexible, you may not have the core strength, balance or coordination to perform the same functional movements as someone with great mobility.
 A lack of mobility can severely impair your strength and balance.
 Set backs such as these can affect us physically, mentally and emotionally.
 In a perfect world, we would see a trained massage therapist on a regular basis.
-However, when we crave convenience as much as we crave an extra hour of sleep, the RAD Roller is a great way to move waste materials out of your soft tissue.
-RAD Roller tools provide controlled, acute point release, encouraging proper spinal alignment as well.
+However, when we crave convenience as much as we crave an extra hour of sleep, the foam roller is a great way to move waste materials out of your soft tissue.

 Fuel your body.
 It’s easy to go through the drive through on your way home from work.
 It’s difficult to resist the platter of cookies in the office kitchen.
 Our food choices are impacted by our schedules, by the people we eat with and by our hormone levels (did you know a lack of sleep actually makes us crave more sugary and fattening foods??).
 A lot of times, food is an experience, meant to be enjoyed with good company, in unique locations.
 But the primary purpose of food is to fuel our bodies.
 Without a nutrient-dense diet, our bodies do not receive the nutrients they need to function.
 Your diet should be a healthy balance of carbs, fats and proteins.
 Carbs are your brain’s primary source of fuel.
 A lack of them leads to irritability and foggy headedness.
 Fats help to absorb the vitamins and nutrients you digest.
 Our muscles rely on protein to sustain and grow.